Dua: Salat

-The salat is the obligatory prayer recited five times a day, as described in the Quran: "And establish regular prayers at the two ends of the day and at the approaches of the night: For those things, that are good remove those that are evil: Be that the word of remembrance to those who remember (their Lord):"[Quran 11:114] Salat is generally read in the Arabic language; however Imam Abu Hanifah, for whom the Hanafi school is named after, proclaimed that prayer could be said in any language unconditionally.
+The salat is the obligatory prayer recited five times a day.
+The timing of the five prayers is based upon a hadith that recounts the angel Gabriel's visit to the Prophet.
+Gabriel visited the Prophet five times: at noon (zuhr), in the mid-afternoon ('asr), at sundown (maghrib), in the evening ('ishā'), and at sunrise (fajr).
+It is described in the Quran: "And establish regular prayers at the two ends of the day and at the approaches of the night: For those things, that are good remove those that are evil: Be that the word of remembrance to those who remember (their Lord):"[Quran 11:114] Salat is generally read in the Arabic language; however, Imam Abu Hanifah, for whom the Hanafi school is named after, proclaimed that prayer could be said in any language unconditionally.
 His two students who created the school: Abu Yusuf and Muhammad al-Shaybani, however, did not agree and believed that prayers could only be done in languages other than Arabic if the supplicant can not speak Arabic.
-Some traditions hold that Abu Hanifa later agreed with them and changed his decision; however there has never been any evidence of this.
+Some traditions hold that Abu Hanifa later agreed with them and changed his decision; however, there has never been any evidence of this.
 Hanbali theologian Ibn Taymiyah issued a fatwa proclaiming the same.
-Until the 1950s, Ismailis from India and Pakistan performed the prayer the language of the local Jama'at Khana.
+Until the 1950s, Ismailis from India and Pakistan performed the prayer in the language of the local Jama'at Khana.